 Get Outside: Hiking Trails to Explore In and Around Bakersfield

-No matter how dedicated you are to hitting the weight room or how much you love your BodyPump instructor, sometimes you need a break from the usual workout routine to try something different.
+No matter how dedicated you are to your daily HIIT workouts or how much you love your virtual yoga instructor, sometimes you need a break from the usual workout routine to try something different.
 We recommend getting outside; nothing beats the fresh air and cool autumn breeze, especially when you pair it with an endorphin inducing walk or run.
 To that end, we’ve created a new series to help you Shape Your Life Outside.
 In our first installment, we put together a list of our favorite hiking trails in and around Bakersfield to inspire you to get outside and hit the trail.

 Hart Park Trail